Tangerine-Community/docker-tangerine-base-image/README.md

 This is the base image for the Tangerine project.
 There are different branches for different types of instances; for example, the v2_node8 branch offers node8 support for v2.

+3.x Releases are for Tangerine v3 deployments.
+The highest node version these releases support is v14.21.3.
+There will be errors if you try to upgrade node to v16 for Tangerine v3 deployments.

-This branch is for Tangerine v3 deployments.
+4.x Releases are for Tangerine v4 deployments.
+These releases target node v18.

 See CHANGELOG.md for more information.